 - If you also already have a University parking permit for a specific lot, you can use the accessible parking spaces in your assigned lot.
 To best serve the needs of those individuals with disabilities or mobility impairments, we request that you register your disabled permits or placards with Parking and Transit Services, so that Parking and Transit Services may issue you a University disabled parking permit.

 - If you do not already have a University parking permit, upon providing a copy of the government-issued placard to Parking Services, you will be granted priority to apply for and purchase a University parking permit (at regular rates).

 - If you are assigned to a lot that poses accessibility challenges for you and you need an accommodation, please direct your request to the appropriate office below for reassignment.
-Reassignments will be considered on a case-by-case basis, and often may lead to reassignment to the Fine Lot.
-The Fine Lot has a fully accessible shuttle that runs on a regular basis throughout the day.
-When the shuttle is not running (e.g. evenings, weekends and University breaks), the Fine permit allows for parking at alternate locations on campus.
+Reassignments will be considered on a case-by-case basis, and often may lead to reassignment to the Henry Street Lot.
+The Henry Street Lot has a fully accessible shuttle that runs on a regular basis throughout the day.
+When the shuttle is not running (e.g. evenings, weekends and University breaks), the Henry Street Lot permit allows for parking at alternate locations on campus.

-If you do not have a government-issued permit or placard but you have a disability as defined by federal and state law, you will be assigned to the Fine Lot for 30 days to allow you to obtain the government-issued placard.
+If you do not have a government-issued permit or placard but you have a disability as defined by federal and state law, you will be assigned to the Henry Street Lot for 30 days to allow you to obtain the government-issued placard.